NEW MULTI-MILLION DOLLAR CASINO COMING IN 2020!

 The Fort McDowell Yavapai Nation’s ongoing mission is to aid in the economic development and the expansion of direct services to meet the changing needs of all tribal members while preserving traditional values and at the same time benefiting and supporting its neighbors, the greater East Valley and Scottsdale areas.

-Construction has begun and the casino is expected to be complete and open to the public by spring 2020.
+Construction has begun and the casino is expected to be complete and open to the public by Summer 2020.

 SCROLL THROUGH ARTIST RENDERINGS: